harryw1248/cpAI_EECS_498/documentation_frontend.md

 Any STT and TTS functions are implemented in `SpeechService.js`.
 For STT, whenever there is a response from a browser, it will push the new data into our Vuex store notifying Chat component to reactively display the recongized speech in the text form and change the microphone icon.

+### CSS/Other plugins

+We use Tailwind, a utility-based CSS framework and Vue Spinnner(https://github.com/greyby/vue-spinner) all licensed under MIT.

+Vue Spinner is used in Chat component for displaying a loading state.

 ## Frontend setup guide

 The frontend can be built and _statically hosted_ on the web.
 The build environment tested was Ubuntu 18.04 LTS running on AWS EC2 instance (the same setup used for client and backend).